Imperial Palace, Earth

 <Obviously.
 If it’s alright with you, Noriko, I would prefer to ponder more deeply on how to use the Tablet before making my suggestion.>

 <That’s a splendid idea.> Noriko nods, taking a moment to appreciate the absurdity of the situation: Athena knows that she just called her bluff, but neither of them would benefit from outwardly disagreeing.
-They may be alone in this room, but the stability of the Empire depends in no small part in them working together.
+They may be alone in this room, but the stability of the Empire depends in no small part on them working together.

 <If there’s nothing else, Athena, I’m very busy.>